zng-ui/zng/TODO/_current.md

 * `obscure_txt`:
     - Test bidi text.
-    - Context menu text also obscured, property should not be contextual?
     - Disable cut, copy commands.
     - Disable selection in read-only?
         - Flutter does this.